On Sasakian quasi-Killing spinors in three-dimensions: Conclusions and Discussions

-In \cite{Kim Friedrich 2000}, an SqK-spinor was introduced as a candidate of a WK-spinor, and then it was used to construct solutions to the ED system.
-We showed that almost all SqK-spinors are WK-spinors with non-zero cosmological constant, and we constructed six solutions to the ED system.
+In \cite{Kim Friedrich 2000}, a SqK-spinor was introduced as a candidate for a WK-spinor, and then it was used to construct solutions to the ED system.
+We showed that almost all SqK-spinors are WK-spinors with non-zero cosmological constant, and we constructed six distinct solutions to the ED system.
 Furthermore, for the Lorentzian solutions, we clarify the range of $\phi$-sectional curvature for which the energy conditions are satisfied.
-Then it shows that the SqK-spinors of types (i) and (ii) have quite different physical property from an energy condition view point although they are mathematically similar.
+This demonstrates that the SqK-spinors in types (i) and (ii) of Proposition \ref{pr:energy condition} exhibit quite different physical property from an energy condition view point although they are mathematically similar.

-We also fined that an SqK-spinor solves the EDM systems with a contact Maxwell field.
+We also found that a SqK-spinor solves to the EDM system with a contact Maxwell field.
 In this system, the SqK-spinor generates a Dirac current proportional to the Reeb vector field, and the Dirac current is the source of the contact Maxwell field, which in turn is the source of the Einstein gravity.
-Although it is generally difficult to construct exact solutions to an EDM system because of the interaction between the three elements, the gravity, the spinor and the Maxwell field, we constructed a family of exact solutions.
+Although it is generally difficult to construct exact solutions to an EDM system because of the interaction between the three elements, the gravity field, a spinor and a Maxwell field, we constructed a family of exact solutions.
 The total energy-momentum tensor is expressed only in terms of $\langle\psi,\psi\rangle$ and we know exactly how the curvature of spacetime varies with the configuration of matter.
 This is significant as a toy model.
 In the limit of $\langle\psi,\psi\rangle\to0$ for this family of solutions, the contact Maxwell field and the spinor field vanish and the spacetime becomes $AdS_3$ which satisfies $H=-1$.
 When matter enters into $AdS_3$, the spatial curvature increases, therefore $-1<H$ holds.